Tk7TBG/Ebay-Price-Tracker/README.md

 ```bash
 python price_tracker.py
 ```

-✅ You’re all set!
-The script will now fetch eBay price data 🚀

 # Future Improvements
 Data Export: Save the scraped data to a CSV file for further analysis.